telerik/xaml-docs/controls/radfiledialogs/features/environment-variables.md

 ## Common Windows Environment Variables

-* __ComSpec__ - Typing this environment variable and hitting enter will open the terminal.
+* __ComSpec__: Typing this environment variable and hitting enter will open the terminal.
-* __windir__ - Typing "%windir%/", followed by a valid path is a supported scenario.
+* __windir__: Typing "%windir%/", followed by a valid path is a supported scenario.
-* __USERNAME__ - It is possible to include an environment variable in the middle of a file path.
+* __USERNAME__: It is possible to include an environment variable in the middle of a file path.
 "C:\Users\%USERNAME%\", followed by a valud path is a supported scenario.
-* __userdomain__ - When typing this enviroment variable and hitting enter, an InvalidOperationException will be thrown and the [ExceptionRaised]({%slug radfiledialogs-events%}) event will be raised, since this enviroment variable does not point to a file or folder.
+* __userdomain__: When typing this enviroment variable and hitting enter, an **InvalidOperationException** will be thrown and the [ExceptionRaised]({%slug radfiledialogs-events%}) event will be raised, since this enviroment variable does not point to a file or folder.

 The examples above assume that the default paths of the listed system environment variables have not been changed.